krishnanunnir/django-mcq/README.md

 Secret Key should be stored and imported from the ```secret.py``` directory defined in root of the directory.
 The database ```db.sqlite3``` is used by default.
 The database setting can be changed by setting the ```database.py``` file at the root.

-For further documentation refer the documentation.md file.
+For further more information see the [documentation](docs/documentation.md).